rahav-r-united/AWS-Public/README.md

 This tool is aimed to make the user exprience as closer as can to regular Client VPN exprience.

+I attached a full step by step guide how to use the tool - probably the first time can be little bit long to understand then the other times are fast and smooth.

 #########\
 Inputs\
 #########\